Josette du Pres

-Josette du Pres (or Josette Collins) is a character played primarily by Kathryn Leigh Scott during the 1795 flashback on the TV serial Dark Shadows.

-Story
+Josette Collins, also known as Josette du Pres, is a fictional character in the American Gothic television soap opera Dark Shadows, which aired from 1966 to 1971 on ABC.
+In the series' main timeline, she is the benevolent ghost of Jeremiah Collins' young bride, who died by suicide in 1795.

+Kathryn Leigh Scott, who had played Maggie Evans since the first episode, doubled as the ghost of Josette duPrés starting with her first appearance in 1966.
+Josette was played by Mary Cooper in the 1841 parallel timeline story line.
+Other actresses who substituted as Josette included Rosemary McNamara, Florence Stanley, Natalie Norwich, Dorrie Kavanaugh, and Sandy Mitchell.

+Character background

 Josette and Barnabas

 Born in 1774 in France, Josette du Pres (Kathryn Leigh Scott)'s widowed father was Andre du Pres (David Ford) a wealthy sugarcane planter on the Caribbean island of Martinique.
 Raised by her father and her paternal aunt, the Countess Natalie du Pres (Grayson Hall), the lovely and sympathetic Josette came to Collinsport, Maine in 1795 to marry Barnabas Collins (Jonathan Frid).

 Though Barnabas had become engaged to Josette following an earlier visit to Martinique, he had there enjoyed a brief dalliance with his fiancée's personal maid, Angélique Bouchard (Lara Parker), who was secretly a powerful witch.
 When Angélique arrived in Collinsport, she immediately invited Barnabas to rekindle their relationship.
 However, Barnabas rejected her, declaring that he had always loved Josette but had been unsure of Josette's love for him in Martinique.

 Furious with jealousy, Angélique first tried to kill Barnabas and then hexed Josette, so that she fell in love with Barnabas's young uncle, Jeremiah Collins (Anthony George), and he with her.
 Jeremiah and Josette eloped and were married; this incited Jeremiah and Barnabas to duel, ending in Jeremiah's death.
 Still under Angélique's spell, Josette disavowed her previous love for Barnabas, exclaiming that she would always love Jeremiah.